valbaca/valbaca.github.io/_posts/2023-12-12-tyranid-starter.md

 - **6-9 Zoanthropes**: each unit is technically 1 Neurothrope + 2-5 Zoanthropes, but generally just called "zoans".
 Anti-tank and gives a decent Invul aura.
 - **1 Hive Tyrant / Swarmlord / Winged Hive Tyrant**: Recent rulings have made these weaker and thus they're overcosted, but they are still a source of CP efficiency.
 These come in one box, but with some magnets and an extra torso from Etsy/eBay, you can actually build all three from one box.

-**There are many more good units out there, but these are some of the top ones.**
+**There are many more good units out there, but these above are some of the top ones.**

 ## Leader Combos